culshoefer/codeCurriculum-gitbook/chapter1.md

 ### Tuples

-Tuples in Python are **immutable** lists.
+Tuples in Python are **immutable** lists (we cannot change their values).
 You will probably not use them very often, but it's good to know about them.
-Basically, the difference between tuples and lists is that tuples cannot be changed, and tuples uses parentheses, while lists use square brackets.
+Basically, the difference between tuples and lists is that tuples cannot be changed, and tuples use parentheses, while lists use square brackets.

 ```python
 tup = (4, 5, 'crocodile')